-Every year, on October 10th, the World Health Organisation recognises World Mental Health Day.
+This week (13th to 19th May) is Mental Health Awareness Week, hosted by Mental Health Foundation.
 According to Mind, one in six workers experience common mental health problems, including anxiety and depression.
-Have you thought about how the workplace you provide could positively impact mental wellbeing for your employees?
+Have you ever thought about how the workplace you provide could positively impact mental wellbeing for your employees?

 Wellbeing is a big issue for any company.
 If an employee is not fit for work, there are implications for businesses, with lost hours, drops in productivity, and the potential for falling profits.
 However, in recent years, there has been a change in attitudes, with companies becoming more aware of their own responsibility for ensuring their workforce is both physically and mentally healthy.

 The business case for better mental health

 While most of us would probably think of physical ailments as the most likely to affect employees, anxiety and stress are two of the biggest causes of illness that workers face in the UK.
 These two mental health issues alone, often brought on by the rigours of day-to-day work, account for as many as 49 per cent of all lost working days, according to the Health and Safety Executive.